chohanac/kakuro/README.md

 -A chat box where users can talk with each other while solving the puzzle

--Save progress feature - Make an option for players to save their puzzles that they are working on in localstorage.There will be an area on the homepage that shows their saved puzzles.
+-Save progress feature: Make an option for players to save their puzzles that they are working on in localstorage.
+There will be an area on the homepage that shows their saved puzzles.